aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 7. Set the [dash style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineDashStyle) for the shape line.
 8. Write the modified presentation as a PPTX file.

-This Java code demonstrates an operation where we formatted a rectangle `AutoShape`:
+This PHP code demonstrates an operation where we formatted a rectangle `AutoShape`:

 ```php
   // Instantiates a presentation class that represents a presentation file